HomeLatest NewsCyber SecurityAccenture to buy Symantec’s cyber security services unit from Broadcom

 Symantec’s portfolio of Cyber Security Services includes threat monitoring and analysis through a network of security operation centers, real-time adversary and industry-specific threat intelligence and incident response services.

-“With the addition of Symantec’s Cyber Security Services business, Accenture Security will offer one of the most comprehensive managed services for global businesses to detect and manage cybersecurity threats aimed at their companies,” said Julie Sweet, Accenture’s Chief Executive Officer.
+“With the addition of Symantec’s Cyber Security Services business, Accenture Security will offer one of the most comprehensive managed services for global businesses to detect and manage threats aimed at their companies,” said Julie Sweet, Accenture’s Chief Executive Officer.

 Advertisement